DinethRubeh/8-Queen-Hill-Climbing---Thilan/README.md

 The first version is the basic program which gets stuck at local maximums, or reaches the global maximum depending on its path.

 In the second version, the program has been slightly edited, such that it always reaches a global maximum.
 It does this by reinitializing the board to its initial queen positions, if the result lands at a local maximum.
-In this way, the program loops until the path reaches a global maximum, which provides the solution that we are expecting.
+The program loops until the path reaches a global maximum, which provides the solution that we are expecting.
+In this way, the final solution provided will always be a global maximum.

 I have included the results from the console for the two versions of the code.